 … or whatever smartphone you have…

-Our iPhones (smartphones) are tiny computers in our pocket or handbag.
+Our iPhones (smartphones) are tiny computers in our pockets or handbag.
 Those little devices can do almost everything by now, and they keep getting more and more “intelligent.”
-If we want to, we can control our entire home, car, kitchen, etc., from our phone.
+If we want to, we can control our entire home, car, kitchen, etc., from our phones.
 We can even check our home’s security cams from our phones while we are away.

 We literally have the entire world in our pocket or handbag!
-That little device keeps buzzing all day long with new notifications from various apps, calendar, emails, text messages, and phone calls.
+That little device keeps buzzing all day long with new notifications from various apps, calendars, emails, text messages, and phone calls.
 I think the hardest device to unplug is our phones.
-Our entire world is in our phones.
+Our entire world is on our phones.

 What I’ve done to protect my mental health is to disable all the notifications that are not super important.